koray9012/Koray-s-obstacle-detecting-car/README.md

 Body of the robot        ⏐    1     ⏐   15.28 USD ⏐ https://elimex.bg/product/74873-kit-k2122-kit01-robo-platforma-s-2-kolela-s-2-dc-motora2-osnovi

-Very Important: The motors came in wit the body not seperatly bought
+Very Important: The motors came with the body not seperatly bought

 Credits: